avular-robotics/cerebra_rviz_plugins/README.md

 In order to install the RViz plugins, you need to take the following steps:

-1. Make sure the [Origin description](https://github.com/avular-robotics/avular_origin_description) is available in your workspace (see instructions in that project's README)
+1. Make sure the [Origin description](https://github.com/avular-robotics/avular_origin_description) is available in your workspace
 2. Clone this repository into your [ROS2 workspace](https://docs.ros.org/en/rolling/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html)
    ```bash
    # in the src folder of your ROS workspace